 Semi-notes: 1 - 4 - 2 - 2 - 3

-Example of a scale, C Altered Pentatonic: C, Db, F, G, A, C.
+Example of a scale, C Altered Pentatonic: C, Eb, F, G, A

-The Super Locrian scale is also known as the Altered Scale but it should not be confused with the group of scales categorized as altered.
-The reason for the variation of the scale to include the word "Super" is because the scale is altered five times compared to the major scale.
-Compared to the Locrian scale, the fourth is flatted and that the reason for this scale also being called Altered Locrian b4.
+The Super Locrian Scale is also known as the Altered Scale but should not be confused with the group of scales categorized as altered.
+The reason for the variation of the scale to include the word “Super” is because the scale is altered five times compared to the Major Scale.
+Compared to the Locrian Scale, the fourth is flatted and that is the reason for this scale also being called Altered Locrian b4.